PoivretJulien/Rust3D/README.md

+- Update are personal and does not mean a working code, this repository is public but not intended to be public !

 ------------------------------------------------------------------------------------------
 - A 3D library representing a Point3d and basic Vector3d operations coded in Rust for basic and fast 3D computation with a convenient 'micro 3D engine' allowing graphical representation of the virtual space.